dscients/squeezer/squeezer/README.md

-# DF-Squeezer
+# DF_Squeezer

-DF-Squeezer is a Python package designed to help reduce the memory usage of pandas DataFrames.
+DF_Squeezer is a Python package designed to help reduce the memory usage of pandas DataFrames.
 By analyzing the data types of DataFrame columns, DF-Squeezer suggests and can automatically apply data type conversions that are more memory-efficient without losing information.